sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

 <!-- exclude if model validations not studied -->
 #### shoulda

-Previously you talked about model validations.
+Previously we talked about model validations.
 You'll probably want to test these.
 The `shoulda` gem provides an easier way to write specs for common model validations.

 Validating that a Post is invalid without a title: